Benemrxr/toolkits-architectures/Report_3.md

 We use the `docker run ...` command from above to start the container and the `docker exec ...` from above to open up the psql prompt.
 We can use the `\dt` command to look for our table, but get a message that it did not find any relations.
 To persist our data, we would need to use a Docker volume.

-### Creating database

-The creation of the database worked quite well.
-The only problem we faced here was, that we had to define autocommits as True in order to create the database.

-### Creating Table

 ## Task 3:

 ## Task 4: